rails/rails/guides/source/active_record_querying.md

 unit of work, no matter whether the implementation of eager loading involves several queries under the hood.

-A threshold of +nil+ disables automatic EXPLAINs.
+A threshold of `nil` disables automatic EXPLAINs.

-The default threshold in development mode is 0.5 seconds, and +nil+ in test and production modes.
+The default threshold in development mode is 0.5 seconds, and `nil` in test and production modes.

 INFO.
 Automatic EXPLAIN gets disabled if Active Record has no logger, regardless